 MongoDB ensures a balanced cluster using two background process: splitting and the balancer.

 Splitting is a background process that keeps chunks from growing too large.
 When a chunk grows beyond a specified chunk size, MongoDB splits the chunk in half.
 Inserts and updates triggers splits.
 Splits are a efficient meta-data change.
 To create splits, MongoDB does not migrate any data or affect the shards.

 When the distribution of a sharded collection in a cluster is uneven, the balancer process migrates chunks from the shard that has the largest number of chunks to the shard with the least number of chunks until the collection balances.
-For example: if collection users has 100 chunks on shard 1 and 50 chunks on shard 2, the balancer will migrate chunks from shard 1 to shard 2 until the collections achieves balance.
+For example: if collection users has 100 chunks on shard 1 and 50 chunks on shard 2, the balancer will migrate chunks from shard 1 to shard 2 until the collection achieves balance.

 If there’s an error during the migration, the balancer aborts the process leaving the chunk on the origin shard.
 MongoDB removes the chunk’s data from the origin shard after the migration completes successfully.

 Adding and Removing Shards from the Cluster¶

 Adding a shard to a cluster creates an imbalance since the new shard has no chunks.
 While MongoDB begins migrating data to the new shard immediately, it can take some time before the cluster balances.

 When removing a shard, the balancer migrates all chunks from a shard to other shards.
 After migrating all data and updating the meta data, you can safely remove the shard.